douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * vetkuristo - racer
 * veto - bet
 * veturi - to travel; to ride; to drive
+* veturigi - to drive
 * veturilo - vehicle; carriage
 * veturo - ride
+* veturvojo - driveway
 * veziko - blister
 * veŝto - vest
 * vi - you